-(3) Notwithstanding paragraph (2) above, fuel adders shall not include actual fuel purchases used in the calculation of the RUC Guarantee as described in Protocol Section 9.14.7, Disputes for RUC Make-Whole Payment for Fuel Costs.
+(3) Notwithstanding paragraph (2) above, fuel adders shall not include actual fuel purchases used in the calculation of the RUC Guarantee as described in Protocol Section 9.14.7, Disputes for RUC Make-Whole Payment for Fuel Costs, or in the calculation of the Operating Losses Payment Amount as described in Protocol Section 6.8.2, Recovery of Operating Losses During an LCAP or ECAP Effective Period.

 (4) Review and approval of fuel costs follows the same timeline as verifiable costs; however, ERCOT may require additional time to verify the fuel costs based on the complexity of the submission.
 In such case, ERCOT will notify the Filing Entity if additional time is needed.
 For clarification on the submission timeline for the fuel adder, please see the table below.
 The fuel adder will be implemented the first day of the month after fuel costs have been approved.